foundry-vtt-community/wiki.js/development/resources.md

 ### [TyphonJS's Demo Rollup Module](https://github.com/typhonjs-fvtt/demo-rollup-module)
 - Very Opinionated
 - Uses Rollup to bundle your module with examples of cleanly including node module libraries into final package
-- **Supports:** Javascript, Sass / SCSS / PostCSS, minification / mangling w/ sourcemaps
+- **Supports:** Javascript, Sass / SCSS / PostCSS, minification / mangling w/ sourcemaps, and auto creates versions using Github Actions.
 - **Description:** A starter project template demonstrating Rollup to bundle your module code regardless if you plan to include Node modules or not.

 ## Development Tools